The scheme is operated under Rule 9.26 of the PCS rules, at the discretion of the national executive committee (NEC).

 5. The member is deemed to have authorised the union’s lawyers to disclose any information relating to the case, including medical reports, to PCS.

 6. PCS may withdraw assistance at any time if the member fails to co-operate with the prosecution of the claim, including failure to attend medical examinations, to respond to correspondence and/or to provide all the relevant information.

 Should assistance be withdrawn, the member will be liable for any legal costs incurred by the union up to that point.

-The member may be notified of his/her liability to cost either by PCS legal and personal case unit or its chosen solicitors.
+The member may be notified of his/her liability to cost either by PCS Support Centre or its chosen solicitors.
 In particular the member’s attention is drawn to clause 7 below.